EU opens in-depth probe into Mondelez, DE Master Blenders coffee merger

-BRUSSELS European Union antitrust regulators opened an extensive investigation into a proposal by Mondelez International Inc (MDLZ.O) and competitor D.E Master Blenders 1753 to combine their coffee businesses, concerned this may reduce competition.
+BRUSSELS Dec 15 European Union antitrust regulators opened an extensive investigation into a proposal by Mondelez International Inc and competitor D.E Master Blenders 1753 to combine their coffee businesses, concerned this may reduce competition.

 The companies are aiming to bring together Mondelez's grocery coffee brands such as Carte Noire and Gevalia and D.E Master Blenders' L'Or, Pilao and Senseo brands under one roof in a new Dutch-based company to be called Jacobs Douwe Egberts.